RinishaKhadgi/django-movie-web-app/README.md

-Full fledged django web application with CRUD functionality, we can add the movie ratings, update, delete and search for the movies!!
+Full fledged web application with CRUD functionality, we can add the movie ratings, update, delete and search for the movies!!
+Backend: Django
+Database: Airtable